-“WHEN I entertain formally, it’s a place-card affair,” said Natalie Wood in 1966.
+“When I entertain formally, it’s a place-card affair,” said Natalie Wood in 1966.
 She’d just finished filming Penelope.
-She was between her to marriages to Robert Wagner.
+And was between her two marriages to Robert Wagner.
 Talking to The Press Courier, she added: “I seem to do most of my cooking on boats… I often whip up eggs ranchero.”
 In 1981, Natalie Wood drowned when she fell from a boat.

-But at her Bel Air mansion, Wood made splendid dinners served in the buffet fashion.
+At her Bel Air mansion, Wood made splendid dinners served in the buffet fashion.
 There were tiny quiche lorraine, piroshki and pelmeny.
-And there was her famous beef stroganoff:
+And, of course, there was her famous beef stroganoff:

 2lbs boneless sirloin, cut in strips 2ins long by 1/2 in/ wide

 2 cups beef stock (or canned diluted bouillon)

 1/2 cup dry white win (optional)

 1. Season Meat; let stand 2 hours in cool place